ChimeraOS/chimeraos/README.md

 ### WARNING
 This is pre-release software and is not stable.
 Things may change at any time requiring a full re-install.
-Only install this at this point if you want to help with testing or are curious and have a spare computer to install on.
+Only install gamerOS at this point if you want to help with testing or are curious and have a spare computer to work with.

 ### KNOWN LIMITATIONS
  - cannot change user password
  - cannot set timezone
  - cannot connect via wifi
- - no support for intel graphics
  - support only for AMD gpus that work with the amdgpu driver
  - no UEFI support
+ - updates are in the form of full disk images around 1GB in size; so avoid this if you have metered internet; updates in the form of diffs will be added at some point

 # gamerOS: the definitive couch gaming experience

 ## What is it?
-gamerOS is an operating system focused exclusively on a couch gaming experience and can be thought of as an alternative to SteamOS.
+gamerOS is an operating system and SteamOS alternative focused exclusively on a couch gaming experience.

 ## Features